 It’s easy to fall into a pattern of mindless or emotional snacking, or thinking you need a certain number of meals every day.
 When you snack a lot in between meals, however, you may find that you never feel satisfied, or that you’re not hungry at mealtimes.
-Eating when you’re not hungry can result in a guilty conscience over overindulging.
+Eating when you’re not hungry can lead to feeling guilty later about overeating.
 If you’re hungry, of course, a healthy snack in between meals can be enjoyable and nourishing.

 How to do it: Listen to your body.
 Is your stomach growling?
 Do you feel empty or light-headed?
 Are you thirsty?
 If you’re truly hungry, eat a meal or have a healthy snack.
 Don’t wait until you’re famished and don’t eat just because there is food around.
 When you grab a snack, ask yourself why you want it before you consume it.

 How you’ll benefit: Eating only when you’re hungry serves as a reminder that your body needs energy and that you should for good health.
 Avoiding emotional eating and mindless snacking will keep those guilty feelings away as you move into mealtime.
-As a result, eating only when you’re hungry may help you avoid excessive weight gain.
+Eating only when you’re hungry may help you avoid excessive weight gain.

 7. Adopt an attitude of gratitude.

 Acknowledge the time and effort put into creating your meal.
 Take a moment to consider all the ingredients, and the preparation and intention involved in getting the food onto your plate.

 How to do it: Take a moment to appreciate the nourishing, enjoyable aspects of your meal that you’re about to indulge in.
 Say a blessing or simply pause to acknowledge your good fortune before the meal.
 Thank the person who prepared the food.